St. George Illawarra Dragons Women: History

 In December 2017, the St. George Illawarra Dragons expressed their interest in applying for a licence to participate in the inaugural NRL Women's season.
 In March 2018, they were awarded one of four licences for the league's inaugural season, to commence in September of the same year.

 Daniel Lacey was appointed to coach the side.

 In June 2018, Sam Bremner, Kezie Apps and Talesha Quinn were unveiled as the club's first three signings.

-The Dragon's first NRLW match was played on Sunday, 9 September 2018.
+The Dragon's first NRLW match was played on Sunday, 9 September 2018 at Suncorp Stadium.
 Captain Sam Bremner scored the Dragons' first try, in a 30–4 loss to the Brisbane Broncos.
-The Dragons' first win occurred in their second match, against the New Zealand Warriors on Saturday, 15 September 2018.
-The Dragons won by a margin of 22–10.
+The Dragons' first win occurred in their second match, against the New Zealand Warriors on Saturday, 15 September 2018 at ANZ Stadium.
+The Dragons won by a margin of 22–10, prior to the NRL team's Semi Final.

+First team

+The first ever St George Illawarra Dragons team played the Brisbane Broncos on the 9th September 2018 at Suncorp Stadium.
+The Brisbane Broncos won the match 30-4.